 Back in the day, “branding” and “brand image” were concepts restricted to large corporations with hefty budgets.

-Most small businesses and startups just got a professional logo, maybe some business cards and letterheads, and got on with their day.
+Most small businesses and startups thought building brand awareness meant getting a professional logo, maybe some business cards and letterheads, and moving on with their day.

-Can you imagine a time like that?
-Seems unbelievable!
+Can you even think back to a time like that?
+Seems unbelievable now!

-Today, branding is not just for big businesses.
+Today, branding and building brand awareness are not just for big businesses.

 For example, you have to consider branding when preparing a pitch deck.
 This is also known as brand presentation.

-This article shows you how to improve your brand presentation skills and ensure that your branded presentation does what it’s supposed to do — help you stand out from competitors.
-You’ll also find brand presentation examples and templates below.
+This article shows you how to improve your brand presentation skills and ensure that your branded presentation does what it’s supposed to do — help you and your business stand out from competitors.
+You’ll also find brand presentation examples and templates below to make the right impression.

-Create a free Piktochart account so you can follow along and play around with the templates we feature.
+Create a free Piktochart account so you can follow along and play around with the branding presentations and templates we feature.

 Let’s get started.